 Note: An asterisk () in the table above indicates the document is available only in Japanese.
 Two asterisks () in the table above indicate the document is available both in Japanese and English.

-7. PROTECTION PROFILE (PP) CLAIMS The TOT does not alsign conformation to a DD The TOE does not claim conformance to a PP.
+7. PROTECTION PROFILE (PP) CLAIMS

+The TOE does not claim conformance to a PP.